 On our last evening at The Andaman, we were pampered at their V spa.
 When we entered our open-air treatment room we found ourselves on top a hill surrounded by lush vegetation high above the beach below.
 The view was stunning and we proceed to have a 2.5-hour spa treatment that included a pain-inducing belly massage (we’re told it’s very good for you).

 I could probably write a whole post on the feeling of a stomach massage, but I’ll spare you the image of my wincing face.
 However, the rest included a head and shoulder rub, full body oil massage, natural salt scrub, and lemongrass wrap.
 It was all tantalizing and encapsulates the resorts message of total wellness.
 To which they name five pillars hence the spas name is V.

-Book Your Room on Langkawi
+Book Your Room at The Andaman

 Where to Stay in Pentai Cenang

-Casa Del Mar Langkawi
+Where to Stay in Langkawi – Casa Del Mar Langkawi

 We weren’t sure what to expect with Casa Del Mar set on the busiest beach in Langkawi.
 However, it surpassed every expectation we had and turned out to be one of our favorite boutique resorts in a long time.
 The most stand out features of the hotel is the staff, vibrant gardens, and super inviting rooms.
 All of this combined makes Casa Del Mar one of the best hotels on Langkawi.